minhlong293/thrift_client_pool/README.md

 (see _method2()_ in demo.client.DemoClientPool)

 Class com.github.minhlong293.thrift.clientwrapper.ClientWrapper takes care all implementation of methods from BaseClient.
 It uses a Java
-[Proxy](https://docs.oracle.com/javase/8/docs/api/java/lang/reflect/Proxy.html) object to wrap the real client, so we can handle all exceptions and make all methods synchronized.
+[Proxy](https://docs.oracle.com/javase/8/docs/api/java/lang/reflect/Proxy.html) object for wrapping the real client, so we can handle all exceptions and make all methods synchronized.

 ```